threecuptea/spark_tutorial_2/README.md

           into a common obeject: DanubeStates which has additional numeric fields jtNo and jtYes of value 0 or 1.
           In this way, I can generate report of sum(jtNo) and sum(jtYes) side by side grouped by publish state, resource or both.

+    5. DanubeResolverAnalysis
+       A task for Rovi to ensure the java-transform system is compatible with Pri-java-transform system by analyzing resolver.log entries.
+       a) It adds "difference" display field by using format_string
+       b) It adds "diff. flag" field by using nested when and otheriwise sql functions on numeric conditions
-    5. SparkSessionZipsExample to be familiar with Spark 2 Dataset/ DataFrame operation.
+    6. SparkSessionZipsExample to be familiar with Spark 2 Dataset/ DataFrame operation.